dm-p/powerbi-visuals-html-content/README.md

 ### So, Why Use this One?

-As the original visual was last updated a long, long time ago this one has been written using the latest version of the Power BI Visuals SDK.

-There are also some additional features:
+There are some additional features:

 * If you prefer, you can use HTML generated via a measure rather than just being able to use a column.
 * You can opt to separate data rows with a `<hr/>` (horizontal rule) element if multiple values are passed in, e.g.: